Nuvola-Digital/vola-docs/docs/technical-details/architecture.md

 ### Blockchain Layer

-Vola Chain is the underlying Substrate-based blockchain that powers the Vola Network.
+Vola Chain is the underlying Substrate-based blockchain that powers the Vola.
 It facilitates key operations such as storage management, authentication, and transaction handling, while ensuring security and immutability of data.
 The blockchain is composed of several key entities, including Validator Nodes, RPC Nodes, and Offchain Workers, which ensure smooth functioning and interaction with users and the network.

 ### Components of Vola Chain